priyanshidasbdn111-tech/Innovation-Star/README.md

-🌍 CityMate – Smart Travel Guide Website
-Problem Statement (PS5)
+🌍 Incredible India – Smart Travel Guide Website Problem Statement (PS5)

 A traveller arrives in a new city with no local contacts and limited time.
 Finding places, food, transport, and hidden spots becomes overwhelming.

 Solution

-CityMate is a smart travel guide website that helps users plan trips, explore destinations, and discover local experiences effortlessly.
+Incredible India  is a smart travel guide website that helps users plan trips, explore destinations, and discover local experiences effortlessly.
 It acts as a digital local friend for travelers who are new to a city and short on time.

 🚀 Features